 - Un-used donated leave shall be removed from the recipient’s sick leave account on the day the employee returns to work.

-- Must notify the Personnel Services Department at least seven (7) calendar days prior to their return date.
+- Must notify the Human Resources Department at least seven (7) calendar days prior to their return date.

 - Failure to return to work at the expiration of the leave of absence will be considered voluntary separation from the County.